 Although the CD changer does not have the extensive programming capability offered by some separate component CD players, it does provide a random-play mode affecting all the discs in the magazine.
-The player can the remote that are used to program the tuner presets.
+The player can is applied and consume less than 2 watts in standby mode).